rotationalio/rotational.io/content/en/blog/2024-03-11-javascript-libraries-to-use-for-machine-learning.md

 description: "Get to know 5 JavaScript libraries you can use for machine learning."
 ---

-Over the years, several JavaScript libraries have been created for machine learning.
-Let's sort through the ones that can help you get started quickly, even if you don't have much experience with machine learning or data science.

 <!--more-->

 Before getting to the list, I should note that it was difficult to narrow it down to 5.
 There were many libraries to choose from, but I wanted to focus on a diverse set of tools that I believe are also developer friendly.